ks-ahmed/apache-server-on-ec2/README.md

 Just wrapped up a successful deployment: Running an Apache webserver on an EC2 instance — fully automated using EC2 User Data.

 This repo showcases how to spin up a web-ready Apache server on AWS EC2 using a lightweight, zero-touch setup script.
-No manual configuration needed — simply launch and go!
+No manual configuration needed — simply launch and deploy!

 ---